jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-11-checkpoint.md

-We perceive, from this, that the second term of the equation contains the sum of the three roots; that the third term contains the sum of the products of the roots taken two by two ; and lastly, that the fourth term consists of the product of all the three roots multiplied together.
+We perceive, from this, that the second term of the equation contains the sum of the three roots; that the third term contains the sum of the products of the roots taken two by two; and lastly, that the fourth term consists of the product of all the three roots multiplied together.

 From this last property we may deduce an important